Relster27/ACECTF-WRITEUP/osint/For the fans/README.md

 Running this script converts the Base64 string to binary data and saves it as a file named `output.7z`.
 The file extension suggests this is a 7-Zip archive.

 ### Step 6: Finding the Archive Password

+![image](https://github.com/user-attachments/assets/9ba963f3-cda3-460b-b832-f7a3d5719fa3)

 Now we have a 7z archive file, but it's password-protected.
-Looking back at the Twitter profile for potential password clues, we notice a number: 2000914.
-This could be the password for the archive.
+Looking back at the Twitter profile for potential password clues, we notice in the post given a birthday and a image of a passwword checker the birthday is 14 september 2000 , so it can be the password.
+Since the password is only 7 characters, we truncated the birthday month to only '9' instead of '09'.
+And then we tried to use the combinations off the birthday then we got the password correct on : 2000914

-![image](https://github.com/user-attachments/assets/9ba963f3-cda3-460b-b832-f7a3d5719fa3)

 ### Step 7: Extracting the Archive